-AAPOR is pleased to welcome two well-known, successful political strategists and campaign consultants as our plenary speakers: Republican strategist Steve Schmidt and Democratic strategist Garry South.
+AAPOR is pleased to welcome two well-known, successful political strategists and campaign consultants as our plenary speakers: GOP strategist Steve Schmidt and Democratic strategist Garry South.
 We are also delighted to welcome moderator, Raphael Sonenshein.

 Steve Schmidt joined Edelman in 2010 as Vice Chairman of Public Affairs.
 Steve provides strategic council to Fortune 500 companies, professional sports teams and nonprofits.
 Previously he worked on Capitol Hill as a communications director for the National Republican Congressional Committee, served as one of the top strategists during President Bush’s 2004 re-election and as a deputy assistant to President George W. Bush and counselor to Vice President Dick Cheney.
 Steve directed strategic communications for the nomination of Chief Justice John Roberts and led the nomination of Justice Samuel Alito.
 In 2006, he was campaign manager for the re-election of California Governor Arnold Schwarzenegger and also has served as the senior advisor to Senator John McCain’s presidential campaign.

 Steve has a BA in Political Science from the University of Delaware and is a Senior Fellow at the University’s Center for Political Communication.